 Admissions decisions for August enrollment are made from February through August of the preceding academic year.
 For students in Pre-School to Grade 5 who apply to enter after the school year has already begun, decisions will be made once the application process has been completed and availability of space has been confirmed.

-Following review of an application by the Committee, an admissions decision will be issued in writing, based on the following categories:
+Following review of an application by the Admissions Committee, an admissions decision will be issued in writing, based on the following categories:

 - Accepted: The applicant is accepted for enrollment to CMIS, and a space is reserved at the appropriate grade level.
 Additional placement testing may be required for specific course selection in Middle School and High School.